phfaist/bibolamazi/README.md

            > bibolamazi --help <filter>

-Bibolamazi Rules
+Using Bibolamazi
 ----------------

 ### Bibolamazi Operating Mode

 Bibolamazi works by reading a bibtex file (say `main.bib`) with a special bibolamazi configuration section at the top.
-These describe on one hand __sources__, and on the other hand __filters__.
+These describe on one hand *sources*, and on the other hand *filters*.
 Bibolamazi first reads all the entries in the given sources (say `source1.bib` and `source2.bib`), and then applies the given filters to them.
-Then, the file `main.bib` is updated, such that:
+Then, the main bibtex file (in our example `main.bib`) is updated, such that:

-* Any content *before* the configuration section is restored unchanged;
+* Any content that was already present in the main bibtex file *before* the configuration section is restored unchanged;

 * The configuration section is restored as it was;

-* All the filtered entries are then dumped in the rest of the file, overwriting the output of the previous run of bibolamazi.
+* All the filtered entries (obtained from, e.g., `source1.bib` and `source2.bib`) are
+  then dumped in the rest of the file, overwriting the output of the previous run of bibolamazi.

 ### The Bibolamazi Configuration Section